benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-12-08-zip-folding.md

     );
 ```

 The two trees are zipped together and torn down in a single pass.
+(If you're a member of the school of thought which uses Greek words for the names of recursion schemes, you might call this a _fermomorphism_, because apparently the Greek for "zip" is "fermouár".)

 `ZipFold` allows you to concisely test a pair of trees for equality, by looking only at one pair of nodes at a time.
 Here's an example for `JqlNode`: